raythompsonwebdev/shoestore/README.md

 Runs next build to build the application for production usage

-It correctly bundles Next.js in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.

-Your app is ready to be deployed!

 `npm run start`

 Runs next start to start a Next.js production server